Ruben Brown: Chicago Bears

 Brown signed with the Chicago Bears in 2004, but only started in nine games due to injuries.
 He had a revival in his career in the 2006 season after the Bears made Super Bowl XLI, and was named to the 2007 Pro Bowl.
 In 2007, Brown played in eight games before being placed on injured reserve by the Bears on November 8, 2007, due to an injured shoulder.

 Brown became a free agent after the 2007 season.
 He expressed interest in returning to Chicago, commenting his three-year stint with the Bears rejuvenated his career.
-The Bears did re-sign Brown.
+The Bears did not re-sign Brown.

 Retirement

 After spending the 2008 season out of football, Brown officially announced his retirement on February 2, 2009.
+When Brown retired, he was one of nine guards to be named to the Pro Bowl nine times in a career.

 Broadcasting career

 Brown currently co-hosts The Enforcers, a weekly television show in Buffalo, NY, with former Buffalo Sabres player Rob Ray.
 Brown is also a regular pundit on Canadian talkshow "Off the Record", which airs on TSN.
 He also served as an analyst for the syndication network broadcasting the Fall Experimental Football League.

 Brown has co-hosted, along with Mike Catalana, Bills Tonight, the Bills' official weekly post game on MSG Western New York, since 2016.